National Board of Accreditation

 The National Board of Accreditation (NBA) is one of the two major bodies responsible for accreditation of higher education institutions in India, along with the National Assessment and Accreditation Council (NAAC).
-NBA accredits technical programmes, such engineering and management programmes, while NAAC accredits general colleges and universities.
+NBA accredits technical programmes, such as engineering and management programmes, while NAAC accredits general colleges and universities.
 NBA is a full member of the Washington Accord.

 History

-NBA was established by the All India Council for Technical Education (AICTE) in 1994 and operated as an autonomous body since 2010.
+NBA was established by the All India Council for Technical Education (AICTE) in 1994 and has operated as an autonomous body since 2010.
 In 2014 it was granted a full membership status in the Washington Accord.

 Programs accredited

-The NBA accredits programmes and not institutes.
+The NBA accredits programs rather than institutions.
 These include diplomas, undergraduate and postgraduate programs.
-Accredited fields include engineering & technology, management, pharmacy, architecture, applied arts and crafts, computer applications and hospitality and tourism management.
+Accredited fields include engineering & technology, management, pharmacy, architecture, applied arts and crafts, computer applications, and hospitality and tourism management.

-While accreditation is voluntary, in 2017 the AICTE announced that it will not provide approval for institutes which failed to accredit at least half of their programs.
+While accreditation is voluntary, in 2017 the AICTE announced that it would not provide approval to institutes that failed to obtain accreditation for at least half of their programs.